The Three Wise Men really started a trend when they brought gold, myrrh, and frankincense to that manger in Bethlehem all those generations ago.

 - 24% of millennials still haven’t paid off last year’s holiday credit card debt.

 - 16% of Gen-Xers haven’t paid off last year’s holiday debt.

 - 8% of boomers haven’t paid off last year’s debt.

 Americans in their 30s, 40s, and 50s are overwhelmed with an average $8,000 – $9,000 in credit card debt.
 This includes millions of people with top incomes and great credit scores.

 Our Innate Desire to Give

-Winter holiday gift giving predates the first Christmas.
+Despite my quip about the wise men above, winter holiday gift-giving predates Christmas and Hanukkah.
 Likewise, people have always been inclined to go into debt to finance presents of love and appreciation.
 However, our innate human desire to give gifts to those we love has been turned against us.

 A huge variety of social triggers and expectations encourage people to overspend during the holidays.
 About 40% of shoppers overspent on holiday gifts last year.

 Greater spending on gifts doesn’t equal greater happiness for either party